-The HIV Specialist[TM] (AAHIVS)5 is a trademarked credential offered by the AAHIVM to those who apply and meet the following conditions:
+The HIV SpecialistTM (AAHIVS)7 is a trademarked credential offered by the AAHIVM to those who apply and meet the following conditions:

-- 1. Be a licensed physician, physician assistant, or nurse practitioner working in direct clinical care. - 2.
-Complete a minimum of 30 credits of HIV-related Category 1 CME/CEU/CE within the 24 months preceding the date of application.
-Substitutions acceptable: Certain training programs, HIV-specific fellowships, lecturing, and many other types of educational activity are acceptable as a substitute for actual accredited CME/CEU/CE.
-Concise education activity summary records help facilitate the application process and may be submitted separately by mail or fax for convenience; details are provided within the online Credentialing application. - 3.
-Provide direct, ongoing care to at least 20 HIV patients in the past two years.
+- 1. Maintain a current, valid physician (MD or DO), physician assistant, or nurse practitioner license. - 2.
+Complete a minimum of 45 credits of HIV- and/or HCV-related Category 1 CME within the 36 months preceding the date of application.
+Substitutions are acceptable; HIV-specific residencies or fellowships, lecturing, and many other types of educational activity are acceptable as a substitute for actual accredited CME.
+Concise education activity summary records help facilitate the application process and may be uploaded to a candidate's account but are only required in the event of an application audit; details are provided within the online Credentialing application. - 3.
+Provide direct, ongoing care to at least 20 HIV patients in the past 36 months.
 Note: Providers with fewer than 20 regular HIV patients may still apply by selecting "1-19" as their patient count on the application.
 Once approved, the "lower-volume" applicant is then paired with a local, experienced Academy-credentialed Member as part of the Academy's Clinical Consult Program.